 Providing meaningful, important work for people with disabilities has been part of Lynchburg Grows’ mission from the beginning.
-Working alongside Stand Up, Inc., Lynchburg Grows employs eight individuals from its program.
-By choosing job tasks best suited for each employee and their personal abilities, we are able to help them in their career and personal growth.
+We currently employ eight individuals with physical and/or mental disabilities.
+Some employees work alongside a job coach from Stand Up, Inc., while others work more independently.
+By choosing tasks best suited for each employee and their personal abilities, we ensure their success, even as we constantly challenge and encourage them to learn new job and social skills.

 Food Access: FreshRx